AcademySoftwareFoundation/OpenImageIO/CONTRIBUTING.md

 Prefer C++ comments (starting line with `//`) rather than C comments (`/* ... */`).

-For any function that may be used by other programmers (e.g., public or protected members of classes), please use Doxygen-style comments.
+For public APIs we tend to use Doxygen-style comments (start with `///`).
 They looks like this:

     /// Explanation of a class.
 Note THREE slashes!
     /// Also, you need at least two lines like this.
 If you don't have enough